Candidate Profile

 EASTER ISLAND: WAS IT ECOCIDE?

-A popular theory is that the Polynesians on Easter Island (Rapa Nui) committed ‘ecocide’ (Ecological self-destruction) but recent evidence suggests that this was not the case and that there were several other reasons for the population’s decline.
+Learn that while a popular theory is that the Polynesians on Easter Island (Rapa Nui) committed ‘ecocide’ (Ecological self-destruction) but recent evidence suggests that this was not the case and that there were several other reasons for the population’s decline, including climate change.

 NEW CALEDONIA, VANUATU AND FIJI: UNIQUE PACIFIC ISLANDS

-PEOPLES IN THE PACIFIC: PYGMIES, POLYNESIANS AND PREACHERS
+PEOPLES IN THE PACIFIC: PAPUANS, POLYNESIANS AND PREACHERS

-The history of the Pacific in terms of the waves of people who have explored, settled and colonised the Pacific Rim and the islands in the Pacific Ocean.
+Find out about the history of the Pacific in terms of the waves of people who have explored, settled and colonised the Pacific Rim and the islands in the Pacific Ocean.
+This is a broad general talk.

 GENERAL TALKS ON SCIENCE AND HERITAGE